Yangsy56302/yangsy56302.github.io/adofai/cursed/landmine/e.md

 -but midspins turns into turnarounds-

 ### T4-EX - Third Sun
--but the charter broke the DLC when making the level-
+-but the charter broke the DLC when making level-

 ## Curse Affected Levels